 The National Youth Forum has recently been set up by British Cycling to empower young people and enable them to actively help us to develop opportunities for their peers, providing the chance to ride, race and volunteer beyond 16.

-The National Youth Forum will be made up of 8-12 young volunteers from across the country, who are 16+ and currently working towards their Gold or Platinum Award on the CAYV Programme.
+The National Youth Forum will be made up of eight to 12 young volunteers from across the country, who are 16+ and currently working towards their Gold or Platinum Award on the CAYV Programme.

 The group will meet on a quarterly basis to discuss how we can continue to engage with young people and encourage them to participate in our fantastic sport.
 Young volunteers are the future of our sport and we are keen to use their experiences, opions and ideas to help develop our programmes going forward.